Meet the Team

 Brianna Benn completed a Bachelor of Physiotherapy (Honours) at the University of Queensland in 2017.

 Bri has experience working in community rehabilitation, public, and private hospitals throughout Australia.
-She worked as a senior physiotherapist in acute stroke and rehabilitation at Toowoomba Hospital.
+Prior to working in private practice, she worked with Sunshine Coast Hospital and Health Service, and has also been a senior physiotherapist in acute stroke and rehabilitation at Toowoomba Hospital.
 Bri was drawn to treating neurological and vestibular conditions very early in her career.
-She enjoys working effectively within the multidisciplinary team to treat patients with various complex medical or neurological conditions including Stroke, Brain Injuries, Parkinson’s Disease, Multiple Sclerosis, Guillain-Barre Syndrome and Functional Neurological Disorders.
-Currently, Bri works part-time as a case manager for rehabilitation patients in the Transition Care Program with Sunshine Coast Hospital and Health service.
-Bri also has significant experience triaging and treating patients with dizziness or imbalance in the emergency department, inpatient wards and outpatient clinics.
-She places high importance in ensuring continuity of care between hospitals and the community.
+She enjoys working with a multidisciplinary team to treat patients with various complex medical or neurological conditions including Vertigo, Stroke, Brain Injuries, Parkinson’s Disease, Multiple Sclerosis, Guillain-Barre Syndrome and Functional Neurological Disorders.

 Bri is passionate about using the latest evidence-based practice in treating her patients and achieving positive health outcomes.
-To this end, she has dedicated herself to ongoing professional development and has completed a number professional development courses including Introduction to Vestibular Rehabilitation by Vestibular Courses (Natalie Rando-Orr and Leia Barnes) and Comprehensive Vestibular Rehabilitation by Medbridge.
+To this end, she has dedicated herself to ongoing professional development, especially in the areas of vertigo and neurological disorders.
+She has completed multiple advanced-level vestibular courses including Central Vestibular Seminars, Advanced Vestibular Rehabilitation by Vestibular Courses (Natalie Rando-Orr and Leia Barnes) and Comprehensive Vestibular Rehabilitation by Medbridge.
 Bri is also an active member of the Australian Physiotherapy Association and completes regular professional development through this platform.

-Outside of work, Bri loves spending time with friends and family, and exploring the great outdoors!
+Outside of work, Bri loves spending time with friends and her young family, and exploring the great outdoors!